ELMA RPA Standard or Enterprise edition is required.

 The Allowed tab displays the bots that have received the administrator permission for connecting to the Orchestrator and can receive and perform tasks

-The Blocked tab displays the bots that were blocked.
+The Locked tab displays the bots that were blocked.

 The Connected tab displays the bots that are currently connected to the Orchestrator.